 This was a very nice historical look at Portsmouth, N.C.
 One of the reasons that this book is so good, is that there are lots and lots of records to look through.
 There are census records, hospital records, Civil War records, Land grant records, (even from King George II) and so much more.
 It also includes a lengthy interview with one of the long-time residents of Portsmouth.
 There is just a small treasure of things here to look over.
 Perfect for history lovers of the East Coast, and history lovers in general.

 [5-star review, for the first edition] I volunteer with the National Park Service at Portsmouth Village.
 This book … great supports my interpretation talks to visitors.The information supplied by the writer is the real side of this village, now empty.
 It’s amazing how it’s existed since 1753.”

 Whenever possible, Beach Glass Books and Ray McAllister Books urge readers to buy from local book-selling stores.

-Here are shops that will be selling Portsmouth after its May 20 publication.
+Here are shops that are selling Portsmouth.
 Check back, as other shops are added.

 - Books to be Red, Ocracoke

 - Downtown Books, Manteo

 - Island Bookstore, Corolla